-Worry not – I won’t go too in-depth with the comparisons.
-The information is presented in a clear and concise manner as possible.
-With that said, let’s start our data analyst VS data scientist comparison from the very first point – popularity.
+Worry not - I won’t go too in-depth with the comparisons.
+The information is presented clearly and concisely as possible.
+With that said, let’s start our data analyst VS data scientist comparison from the very first point - popularity.

 Popularity can be a tough point to deduct.
 However, a great way of looking at it can be to simply go to a search engine (i.e. Google), type in both of the job positions and then compare the results of the first couple of pages that come up.

-Admittedly, when it comes to “data analyst VS data scientist” comparison, data analysis seems to be the more popular one that people search for.
-Even though there might be a whole variety of reasons for why that’s the case, the most prominent one seems to be the fact that some people don’t even know that such a thing as “data science” even exists.
+Admittedly, when it comes to comparison, data analysis seems to be the more popular one that people search for.
+Even though there might be a whole variety of reasons for why that's the case, the most prominent one seems to be the fact that some people don’t even know that such a thing as “data science” even exists.

 Needless to say, data science takes this point without question.
 Data scientists have the same responsibilities as data analysts - and then some!
 Since both the amount of work and its complexity are higher for data scientists, it is only natural that their job is that much more difficult when compared to the data analyst’s one.

 As I’ve mentioned a bit earlier in this data analyst VS data scientist comparison, more complex work usually means a higher salary.
 Data science is no exception.
 However, just how much more do data scientists get paid when compared to data analysts?